Elijah’s Ministry for Today: Finding Courage, Faith, and Quiet Obedience

 Elijah’s Ministry

-We also learn to hold both fire and whisper.
-Some seasons demand public courage.
+We also learn to hold both the fire and the whisper.
+Some seasons demand steady courage in God.
 Others invite quiet perseverance.
 Elijah’s encounter at Horeb shows that God’s presence is not tied to volume.
 We do not have to chase the dramatic to know He is near; even when we wonder about signs in heaven for today, God often comes to us with a steadying quietness.
 In our families, workplaces, and churches, a gentle word can carry the weight of heaven when it’s anchored in prayer.
-Finally, like Elijah passing the mantle to Elisha, we are invited to invest in others so God’s work continues beyond our span of days.
+Like Elijah passing the mantle to Elisha, we are invited to invest in others so God’s work continues.

 A morning scene with an open Bible and a warm mug on a kitchen table.